SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson AVP-2000.md

 ### Device Tree Page

 This page contains a tree view that shows all parameters.
 The tree view follows the structure of the config file and is similar to the Advanced Setup of the web interface ("Device Configuration" \> "Advanced Setup").

 ### Alarms Page

-This page provides an overview of all alarms.Note that this includes all possible alarms, and not only the active alarms.
+This page provides an overview of all alarms.
+Note that this includes all possible alarms, and not only the active alarms.

-When an entire row is grayed out, it means that the alarm cannot currently occur.Other alarms can occur, but are only active if the column **AT - Active** contains the value *true.*
+When an entire row is grayed out, it means that the alarm cannot currently occur.
+Other alarms can occur, but are only active if the column **AT - Active** contains the value *true.*

 To display only active alarms, specify the filter below:

 > *"AT : Visible":yes "AT - Active":true*

-Note that it is also possible to only trigger alarms on active parameters by using conditional monitoring.To do so, use:
+Note that it is also possible to only trigger alarms on active parameters by using conditional monitoring.
+To do so, use:

-> *Is**Alarm Table (AT).AT : Visible**ValueNot equal to**Yes**Or**Alarm Table (AT).AT - Active**ValueNot equal to**true***
+> *Is**Alarm Table (AT).AT : Visible**ValueNot equal to**Yes***
+> *Or**Alarm Table (AT).AT - Active**ValueNot equal to**true***

 ### Licenses Page